azure-ad-b2c/samples/policies/link-local-account-with-federated-account/README.md

 Invoke-WebRequest -Headers $authHeader -Uri $url -Method Post -Body $body
 ```

-The signInNames.oidToLink is the identifier you will use from the federated IdP to match to the precreated B2C user account.
-In this case the objectId (oid) is written to the signInNames collection.
+The `signInNames.oidToLink` is the identifier you will use from the federated IdP to match to the pre-created B2C user account.
+In this case the `objectId` (oid) is written to the `signInNames` collection.
-And the objectId is obtained from the IdP's `oid` claim.
+And the `objectId` is obtained from the IdP's `oid` claim at runtime to do the matching.

 You can create any mapping you like, for example the users email from the external IdP.

 ```xml
 <TechnicalProfile Id="O365AADProfile">